February 5, 2026

 Net profit vs gross profit vs profit margin

 You'll hear these terms used interchangeably, but they measure different things.
-Knowing the difference helps you spot problems faster.
+As Shopify's breakdown of net profit margin explains, knowing the difference helps you spot problems faster.

 Term What It Measures Why It Matters